peter1357908/Ren-chan/README.md

 ### Recurring Events
 1. update the [EventPoster cog](./ext/EventPoster/cog.py) with the appropriate recurring events you want the bot to manage.
 In the future, these will be configured in a config file instead.
 ### OPTIONAL: Continuous Deployment
 This repo does contain a GitHub Actions workflow that automates deployment to a server via SSH.
-To enable this, follow these steps:
+Follow the below stops to enable this CD pipeline.

 1. ensure that you have the repo at `~/Ren-chan` ([`deploy.yml`](./.github/workflows/deploy.yml) assumes this) and you have finish the previous setup steps.
 1. generate your SSH key pair.
 Note that you should replace the `username` part with the target username on the server.
     ```bash